 Task shifting is a mechanism employed in resource-constrained settings around the world to increase the effective number of clinical staff available to meet a population’s health demands.
 During the COVID-19 pandemic, systems from all income levels have strained to maintain an adequate healthcare worker capacity to treat the surge of COVID-19 patients in addition to all other patients.

-Task shifting is typically regulated by existing institutions (e.g. licensing boards, professional societies, local, state, and national governments).
-Regulations can be modified to allow extension of the scope of practice or creation of new cadres within the healthcare system.
+Task shifting is typically regulated by existing institutions (e.g., licensing boards, professional societies, as well as local, state, and national governments).
+Regulations can be modified – especially during times of crisis – to allow extension of the scope of practice or creation of new cadres within the healthcare system.
 Existing training and quality assurance programs may be modified to ensure that roles and core competencies are clearly defined for new or expanded positions.
-Furthermore, supervision by healthcare workers with higher levels of qualification is essential (e.g. anesthesiologist supervises multiple nurse anesthetists).
+Furthermore, supervision by healthcare workers with higher levels of qualification is essential (e.g., an anesthesiologist supervises multiple nurse anesthetists).
 In this way, more highly qualified healthcare workers are available for cases requiring a higher level of skill or expertise.
 Finally, essential health services cannot be sustainably provided on a voluntary basis, so it is important to ensure workers are compensated and programs are adequately financed.

 By mid-March, Italian hospitals were witnessing surges of COVID-19 patients that overwhelmed their existing capacity.
 As one mechanism to address the insufficient supply of care providers, Italy expedited graduation for senior medical students so that they could serve where need was greatest.
 Italy also requested that all Italian doctors who had completed their education in Italy and were practicing abroad return to Italy to work.